-- If you have a version of QI Macros purchased in July 2015 or more recently, download the QIMacros-Validation Test Data (XLS, 600 Kb) zip file and extract the contents:
+- If you have a version of QI Macros purchased in July 2015 or more recently, download the QI Macros Validation Test Data (.Xlsm, 850 KB) zip file and extract the contents:

-- QI Macros Validation Macro - this Excel spreadsheet includes test data from the AIAG SPC Manual, 2nd Edition
+- QI Macros Software Validation Macro - This Excel spreadsheet includes test data from the AIAG SPC Manual, 2nd Edition

-- QI Macros Validation Results - this Excel spreadsheet includes Gage R&R test data and results in the first two tabs and the expected charts from the Validation Macro in the remaining tab.
+- QI Macros Software Validation Results - This Excel spreadsheet includes Gage R&R test data and results in the first two tabs and the expected charts from the Validation Macro in the remaining tab.

-- Open the Validation Macro file and click on the "Run Verification Tests" button.
-A macro will run and create QI Macros charts for each data set.
+- Open the Validation Macro file and click on the "Run Verification Tests" button found in the "p Chart" tab.
+A macro will run and create QI Macros charts for each data set!